 Concern with security (bhava-4), holding on to lands and properties (bhava-4), and other instinctive protective and defending actions pushes through into bhava-5 creativity.

-bandhesha in putrabhava signifies stability and a predictable, secure lifestyle generally including children.
-Not so good for avant garde creativity, unique intelligence, or large gains from speculation since a regular, rhythmic routine is more important than dramatic displays.
+bandhesha-4 in putrabhava-5 signifies stability (4) and a predictable, secure lifestyle generally including children (5).
+Not so comfortable for avant garde creativity, unique intelligence, or large gains from speculation since a regular, rhythmic routine is more important than dramatic displays.
 Yet one may be gifted with large properties and have a very creative, inspired way of managing one's lands.

-Clever, creative methods of sustaining the national customs despite the" undertow" of conservative cultural forces (bhava-4) who never want anything to change.
+Clever, creative methods of sustaining the national folkways, ancient customs, and established cultural norms despite the undertow of conservative cultural forces (bhava-4) who never want anything to change.

 May be a superb trainer and socializing educator.
 This native should not stray far from the world of children, whether as a parent or a teacher.
 One's emotional stability is tied to children and the development of their intelligence.

 bandesha-4 = Chandra in bhava-6

 bandesha-4 = Guru in bhava-6 * multiple service ministries; many health issues of the mother, in the home